ighori/monique/README.md

 Monique Dashboards support SQLite3 and Cassandra databases.
 The first option enables simple, server-less setups, while the second supports mission-critical setups run using multi-server clusters.
 The installation instructions are available on [Read The Docs](http://monique-dashboards.readthedocs.io/en/latest/installation.html#a-lower-level-interface-to-data-series).
 [Monique Web](https://github.com/monique-dashboards/monique-web) and [Monique API](https://github.com/monique-dashboards/monique-api) require their own installation steps.

+## Contributing

+There are a few areas that would benefit from contributions:

+- layout placing algorithms.
+The current algorithms are correct, but naive (the algorithms have quadratic complexity - see for example the function `layouts._xy_visual_options_first_match`)
+- PostgreSQL support.
+The most popular database should be supported as a middleground between SQLite3 and Cassandra (plus some environments like Heroku don't support SQLite3 or Cassandra).
+Monique uses a well defined DAO interface so the task shouldn't be hard (see `mqe.dao.sqlite3dao.sqlite3db` as an example).
+The biggest problem is probably a proper implementation of storing TimeUUIDs that must be sortable and support range queries.
+- implementing more [Drawers](http://monique-dashboards.readthedocs.io/en/latest/tilewidgets.html#creating-custom-tilewidgets-and-drawers) - classes that enrich `tile_data` in some specific way.
+For example, they could compute a percent change of the latest value or modify the used colors.

 ## Who uses Monique Dashboards

 * [Monique.io](https://monique.io) - an enhanced web application + Javascript alarming, run using a highly-available cluster